Safe-cracking: Physical methods

 Safes have widely different designs, construction methods, and locking mechanisms.
 A safe cracker needs to know the specifics of whichever will come into play.

 Lock manipulation

 Lock manipulation is a damage-free, combination-based method.
 A well known surreptitious bypass technique, it requires knowledge of the device and well developed touch, along with the senses of sight and possibly sound.

 While manipulation of combination locks is usually performed on Group 2 locks, many Group 1 locks are also susceptible.
-The goal is to successfully obtain the combination one number at a time.
+The goal is to obtain the combination one number at a time.
 Manipulation procedures vary, but all rely on exploiting mechanical imperfections in the lock to open it, and, if desired, recover its combination for future use.
 Similar damage-free bypass can also be achieved by using a computerized auto-dialer or manipulation robot in a so-called brute-force attack.
 These auto-dialer machines may take 24 hours or more to reach the correct combination, although modern devices with advanced software may do so faster.